pawanpatankar/rarefied-map-services/README.md

-# Secure Map Viewer Platform
+# Rarefied Map Services Platform

 A Django-based web application for secure viewing of maps in PDF, KMZ, and KML formats.
 This platform provides a view-only interface that prevents downloading, copying, or saving maps while allowing users to browse through multiple departments and their hierarchical categories.